strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/Cowrie/Cowrie.md

 <pre>/var/lib/docker/overlay2/49cb1d1569dac74ee9793c9efb526ae1ba35b8e4a31b14a1a1c8c30bc70dc953/diff/cowrie/cowrie-git/etc/cowrie.cfg.dist</pre>

+>[!NOTE]
+>
+>This is not a command, just the directory of the file we will be changing.

 Ok, that path is just horrid.
 The long number is a unique ID for our Cowrie system.
 Apparently, Docker <i>reaaaaalllly</i> does not like collisions.

 However, `overlay2` denotes this a a writeable layer for our container.
 Basically, this means we can edit our Docker container system within this directory.